Microgrids

 In addition to the regulatory obligations that flow from the various registration, authorisation and jurisdictional licensing requirements, the Proponent will also need to be aware of other energy specific regulatory obligations under the national and relevant jurisdictional energy frameworks.
 For example:

 Other than in South East Queensland where electricity prices have been deregulated since 1 July 2016, retail electricity prices in Queensland are regulated by the Queensland Competition Authority.
-The uniform tariff policy means that the prices applicable to residential customers supplied by in a microgrid
+Regulated retail prices apply to all authorised retailers.
+As discussed above, the Proponent is likely to require a retailer authorisation from the AER due to the size and nature of the microgrid and will therefore be subject to regulated retail prices.
+The uniform tariff policy means that the prices applicable to residential customers supplied by in a microgrid in regional Queensland will be no higher than the prices applicable to NEM-connected residential customers in regional Queensland.

 If the Proponent is considered a ‘retailer’ they will need to be a scheme participant under the Queensland Energy and Water Ombudsman Act (2006).